digital-twins-in-action/book/code/ch02/README.md

 # Digital Twins in Action

-## Chapter 2 code samples
+## Chapter 2 - Mapping physical systems to a digital representation - code samples
-In this repository you will find the complete code samples from Chapter 2 of Digital Twins in Action.
+In this repository you will find the complete code samples from Chapter 2 of Digital Twins in Action where you learn how you can map physical objects to digitial representations, using techniques such as OCR, multi object recognition, image-capable LLMs, and coordinate reference systems.

 ### Preparing to run the code
 The samples are all written in Python.
 Some of the sample code uses example data also found in this repository.